eckerBrendan/SD2Lab8/README.md

 - Open button will open a file chooser that only allows the user to choose an image file.
 - Save button allows the user to save the photo with a specified picture extension of png, jpg, gif, and tiff.
       - There are two other files types.
 The msoe format which is a text based file.
-      - Which lookes like this
+     - Which lookes like this:

       - MSOE                    //File type
       - 3 3                     //Width and Height